abdullah4tech/geneline-vectordb-docs/src/content/docs/search/filtering.md

 ---
 title: "Filtering"
-description: "Advanced filtering capabilities in Qdrant for precise vector search results"
+description: "Advanced filtering capabilities with GenelineX Qdrant deployment"
 ---

 Qdrant's powerful filtering system allows you to combine vector similarity search with traditional database-style conditions.
-This guide covers all filtering capabilities.
+This guide covers all filtering capabilities using the GenelineX managed deployment.

 ## Basic Filtering Concepts